 Lily begins her junior year in China

-Three days after being admitted into the hospital, Lily was cleared by Chinese doctors to go home.
+Three days after she was admitted into the hospital, Lily was cleared by Chinese doctors to go home.

-Davis recalled: “Global Rescue’s medical team said, ‘No, we don’t think that she should leave right now.
-Her test numbers do not look good.
+“Global Rescue’s team said, ‘No, we don’t think that she [Lily] should leave right now,” Robert recalled.
+“Her test numbers do not look good.
 She’s not up to the standard of care we would have if she were here in the U.S.’”

 On the recommendation of Global Rescue, the Chinese hospital kept Lily and continued to give her fluids.

-“Global Rescue personnel were on the phone with me constantly.
-Global Rescue was also on the phone with the Chinese medical staff and with the director of Lily’s school.”
+“Global Rescue personnel were on the phone with me constantly,” Robert said.
+“Global Rescue was also on the phone with the Chinese medical staff and with the director of Lily’s school.”

 Lily looks out across Beijing